All Episodes

 Let's say that happens.

-Let's say that I'm right, and it Bernie looks like he's going to win it, and the DNC moves in with some kind of maneuver to deny him, whatever it would might be, and his supporters think he's been railroaded.
+Let's say that I'm right, and Bernie looks like he's going to win it, and the DNC moves in with some kind of maneuver to deny him, whatever it might be, and his supporters think he's been railroaded.

 His supporters are then left with the possibility of either Hillary Clinton being elected and anger at the DNC and Hillary for screwing Bernie, or take your pick, Jeb Bush, Trump, pick a Republican.

-I think the reason I say that Bernie having this taken away from him is not going to matter that much.
+I think the reason I say that Bernie having this taken away from him is not going to matter that much, because I really believe the primary motivator of Democrat voters is hatred for Republicans and conservatives.

 And I think that's why Bernie Sanders is getting so much support.